PhD in Composition

 Graduate Programs

-UB offers a five-year PhD in Music Composition as well as a two year MA in Music Composition.
-These graduate programs are open to composers who have developed their musical thinking through diverse backgrounds and experiences.
+UB offers a five-year PhD in Music Composition as well as a two-year MA in Music Composition.
+These graduate programs are open to composers who have developed their musical thinking through diverse backgrounds and experiences in combination with having composed new music.

 Questions?